eosull/Static-Artist-Portfolio-Site/README.md

 - Biography Paragraph & Teaser Images
   - The content on the homepage consists of paragraphs of information about the artist split up with teaser images.
   - The bio paragraphs are intended to teach the visitor about the artist and their background.
 It also serves as an outline of the site purpose and what the visitor can expect.
-  - Teaser images are inserted with the goal of enticing the visitor to explore the gallery section, where they can see these (and more) in more detail.
+  - Teaser images are inserted with the goal of enticing the visitor to explore the gallery section, where they can see these in more detail.

 ![Home Page Content](/assets/readme_images/bio_and_teaser_images.png)